jamesylin/jamesylin.github.io/_pages/about.md

 I am a historian of modern Taiwan and [Assistant Professor at the University of Washington Jackson School of International Studies](https://jsis.washington.edu/people/james-lin/).
 I earned my PhD in History at the University of California, Berkeley.
 At UW, I also help run the [University of Washington Taiwan Studies Program](https://jsis.washington.edu/taiwan/).

 Broadly, I am interested in political economy, development, and capitalism, and their intersections with science and technology studies, environment, diplomacy, and food.
-My current book project examines the history of agrarian development in Taiwan and in Taiwan's development missions to the Global South during the Cold War.
+My forthcoming book, *In the Global Vanguard: Agrarian Development and the Making of Modern Taiwan* (University of California Press 2025) examines the history of agrarian development in Taiwan and in Taiwan's development missions to the Global South during the Cold War.

 I write for the public on issues of history, politics, and society in Taiwan and China.
 I have [written articles for *The Guardian* and *Jacobin*](/~jameslin/commentary), advised [Last Week Tonight with John Oliver](https://www.youtube.com/watch?v=9Y18-07g39g), and been quoted by *NPR, The New York Times, The New Yorker, BBC News, Associated Press, Nikkei Asia, Al Jazeera, Quartz, VICE World News, Global News,* among others.